 No need to search far and wide.

-We’ve done the browsing for you.
+I’ve done the browsing for you.

-We’ve found a unique variety of sites and YouTube channels to learn French with videos—even if you’re still at the very early stages of your journey to French fluency.
+I’ve found a unique variety of sites and YouTube channels to learn French with videos—even if you’re still at the very early stages of your journey to French fluency.